 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Dogfish skin.
-Polarised light micrograph of a section through the skin of a lesser spotted dogfish (Scyliorhinus canicula).
-The surface (top) is covered in sharp placoid scales, which are also known as dermal teeth or denticles.
-The scales are anchored in the dermis (blue) by spines that contain dentine (yellow) and are covered in enamel (orange).
-Beneath the dermis are blocks of muscles and the blood vessels (red) that supply them.
-Magnification: x6 when printed at 10 centimetres wide.
+Light micrograph of the skin of a lesser spotted dogfish (Scyliorhinus canicula).
+The surface is covered in sharp placoid scales, which are also known as dermal teeth or denticles.
+The scales have a very similar structure to teeth, with a central pulp cavity that contains the nerves and blood vessels that is surrounded by a layer of bone-like dentine, which is covered by a layer of enamel.
+Magnification: x5 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.